the-collab-lab/tcl-78-smart-shopping-list/learning-modules/resources/mock-job-description.md

 **You have substantial experience with Web APIs.** In this role, you'll be building integrations against partners' APIs.
 You'll need to know and love Web APIs.

 **You are a skilled programmer.** You don’t expect to come up with designs and leave implementation to others.
 Instead, you dig in and get stuff done.
-You'll be working in Python and/or Node on a day to day basis.
+You'll be working in React and/or Node on a day to day basis.

 **You are a skilled written communicator.** Zapier is a 100% remote team and writing is our primary means of communication.
 You can communicate unfamiliar technical topics clearly and in an approachable way.